TIBHannover/mooc_knowledge_gain/feature_extraction/README.md

 		├── ...
 		├── 7_3c.srt
 ├── Features # This folder contains the results of the feature extraction
-		├── features.csv # only classic features (also contains video_id, person_id for a better overview)
+		├── all_features.csv # only classic features (also contains video_id, person_id for a better overview)
+        ├── text_features.csv # subset of all_features.csv, it contains only the text features (also contains video_id, person_id for a better overview)
+        ├── multimedia_features.csv # subset of all_features.csv, it contains only the multimedia features (also contains video_id, person_id for a better overview)
 		├── slide_embedding.csv # contains the average sentence embeddings for a presentation ├── transcript_embedding.csv #	contains the average sentence embeddings for a speech transcript ├── wordlists